Register Annually with McDougal Graduate Student Life (GSL) in GSAS - Yale Connect (on Orgsync) - new online system

 - Spouses and partners of grad students organization

-- Official Student Governance groups such as GSA or GPSS should register to establish a portal on the new online system.
+- Official Student Governance groups such as GSA or GPSS may register to establish a portal on the new online system.
 These groups maintain formal charters with the University that define their presence and activities.

 Not Eligible - Orgs. or events that can NOT register with McDougal GSL: